axmaau/ev-charging-gap-finder/README.md

 - **Equity-ready (optional):** ACS layers (e.g., renters/no-garage proxy) to contextualize siting.
 - **Ops hygiene:** Daily snapshot option, CI hooks, and clear METHODS/NOTICE for data provenance.

-> **Why it matters:** Planners and operators don’t just need dots on a map—they need a ranked, defensible list of *where the next few sites unlock the most benefit*.
+> **Why it matters:** Planners and operators don’t just need dots on a map, they need a ranked, defensible list of *where the next few sites unlock the most benefit*.
 This repo delivers that, with code you can audit and extend.